How to Replace an Oxygen Sensor

 - After the repair, thoroughly clean up the threads of any metal shavings using penetrating oil and a clean rag.

 Never force a seized oxygen sensor or you'll end up

 with a much more expensive repair.

-HAYNES ENGINE SERVICE MANUAL -- Using a Haynes manual is like having a mechanic in every book.
+HAYNES ENGINE SERVICE Using a Haynes manual is like having a mechanic in every book.
 Each manual is written and photographed from the hands-on experience gained by a complete teardown and rebuild of the engine, includes procedures for everything from routine maintenance to complete engine overhaul.